 Indigenous Cultural Competency Training

-– Discuss current issues and socio-economic conditions impacting Indigenous People presently;
+- Existing trends and socioeconomic conditions impacting Indigenous Communities